KristinaEngland/inclusive-by-design/how/ensure-use-of-emojis-does-not-impact-readability.md

 # Ensure use of emojis does not impact readability

-## Ensure you do not rely on an emoji to substitute a word.
+## Do not rely on an emoji to substitute a word.

 Emojis aren't always conveyed to assistive technology and sometimes their descriptive labels do not match what you think the emoji means.
 Use the emoji at the end of a sentence instead such as saying "I love football!" followed by a football emoji.